FastSurfer

 This is where we start to see the real benefits of using the XNAT Container Service.
 Usually you would have to install and configure FreeSurfer yourselves and be limited to your local machine’s performance in running the processing.
 However we’re using a pre-set up container that is running on a GPU-enabled server - which means everything is already set to go and allows us to use FastSurfer with GPU support.
 This should allow us to perform volumetric analysis and surface-based thickness analysis in relatively short timeframes.

-There is one additional pre-processig step that needs to be done.
+There is one additional pre-processing step that needs to be done.
 All the T1 images in the iBASH study cover a Field of View (FOV) that is greater than 256mm.
 They also have voxel resolutions of 1.1mm.
 FreeSurfer likes images to be 256x256x256 with 1mm isotropic resolition.
 So first we must conform the Nifti files to this.

 To conform the Nifti into a FS-compatible input, you must run a container in a similar manner to dcm2niix: